Women in refrigerators: In popular culture

+The Refrigerator Monologues

+Catherynne M. Valente was frustrated with the portrayal of Gwen Stacy's death in 2014's The Amazing Spider-Man 2, inspiring her to write the novel The Refrigerator Monologues, named in part after the "women in refrigerators" trope.
+She said of the portrayal of the character's death:

+The story chronicles the afterlives of characters who had died as a result of their associations with male superhero characters.
+The protagonists are parodies of famous characters who have suffered fridging in DC and Marvel comic books.

 Deadtown

 In December 2018, Deadline Hollywood reported that Amazon Studios was developing a television series called Deadtown, an adaptation of the Catherynne M. Valente novel The Refrigerator Monologues.
 The story centers upon five recently deceased women who meet in a purgatory-like location called Deadtown, where they discover that their entire lives, including their deaths, were merely in service of providing emotional backstory for male superheroes.

-Notable contributors

-Several contributors to the site and the original list later became comic book creators and entertainment industry professionals: